Caring for Dogs Before and After Surgery

 You may want to ask your vet what kind of anesthesia will be used, as the older drug Halothane is not considered as safe as Isoflurane and other newer anesthetics.If you have a dog prone to seizures, talk to your vet about avoiding the use of phenothiazine tranquilizers (such as acepromazine) and ketamine.

-Certain breeds are thought to have problems with certain drugs, including Belgian Shepherds, Greyhounds and other Sighthounds, Brachycephalic dogs (such as Pugs), and Mastiffs, Boxers and Bull Terriers (Acepromazine), so be sure your vet is aware of this before your dog has surgery.
+Certain breeds are thought to have problems with certain drugs, including Belgian Shepherds, Greyhounds and other Sighthounds, Brachycephalic dogs (such as Bulldogs and Pugs), and Mastiffs, Boxers and Bull Terriers (Acepromazine), so be sure your vet is aware of this before your dog has surgery.
 The Handbook of Veterinary Drugs says "Giant breeds, as well as greyhounds, appear quite sensitive to the clinical effects of the drug [Acepromazine], yet terrier breeds appear more resistant.
 Boxer dogs, on the other hand, are predisposed to hypotensive and bradycardic effects of the drug."

-See Your Pet is Going to be Anesthetized... for an excellent article on anesthesia issues.
-For more technical info, refer to the Veterinary Anesthesia Support Group.
+- Your Pet is Going to be Anesthetized... an excellent article on anesthesia issues.

 Before Surgery

-You should stop most supplements a few days before the surgery, and maybe for a day or two after, as many of them can cause bleeding, including fish oil (salmon oil), evening primrose oil, borage oil, garlic, ginger, vitamin A, high-dose vitamin E, and white willow bark.
+You should stop most supplements a few days before the surgery, and maybe for a day or two after, as many of them can cause bleeding, including flaxseed oil, evening primrose oil, borage oil, garlic, ginger,ginkgo biloba, ginseng, high-dose vitamin E, and white willow bark.
 Chondroitin may also increase bleeding, but glucosamine apparently does not.
 Bromelain and other proteolytic enzymes may also increase bleeding.
 MSM apparently can occasionally act as a blood thinner as well.
-Herbs that can cause blood thinning include alfalfa, chamomile, ginkgo biloba, ginseng, hawthorne, meadowsweet, dong guai, turmeric/curcumin, bilberry, feverfew, red clover and some mushrooms.
-See When Herbs and Surgery Don’t Mix for more info.In addition, high doses of Vitamin C may interfere with anesthesia, so again, best to discontinue for at least a day or two before surgery.
+Other herbs that may cause blood thinning include alfalfa, chamomile, hawthorne, meadowsweet, dong guai, saw palmetto, turmeric/curcumin/bioperine/piperine, bilberry, feverfew, red clover and some mushrooms.
+Although there has been concern in the past that high doses of fish oil may increase the risk of bleeding in people undergoing surgery, a large study found taking high-dose prescription fish oil did not increase bleeding during or after cardiac surgery.
+See When Herbs and Surgery Don’t Mix for more info.

 Note that aspirin is a potent blood thinner and should not be given for 7 days prior to surgery, even in small amounts.
 If your dog has had aspirin in the week before surgery, be sure your veterinarian knows about this.